skyfielders/python-skyfield/skyfield/documentation/time.rst

 is to occasionally add an extra leap second to one of the year’s minutes.

+See :ref:`the-leap-second-table` if you are interested in printing Skyfield’s full list of leap seconds.

 The `International Earth Rotation Service <http://hpiers.obspm.fr/>`_ currently restricts itself to appending a leap second to the last minute of June or the last minute of December.